bbelderbos/bbelderbos.github.io/_posts/2016-07-03-certified-software-quality.md

 > Why did you feel it was so important to get qualified in QSD?

-Writing quality code is the difference between having a maintainable solution or something that does not release or has to be rewritten early in the product's lifecycle.
+Writing quality code can mean the difference between having a maintainable solution or something that does not release or has to be rewritten early in the product's lifecycle.
 The difference is between a money yielding solution or a time-wasting effort.
 Better software is cheaper, specially in the long run.

 But there is another dimension: our world increasingly runs on software so can we afford to have unmaintainable systems?
 With humanity increasingly relying on technology (read code), failing to meet basic quality requirements can even jeopardize our health, security and financial well-being.
 Software quality might be more important than ever these days ...